Q: At what age may a child enroll at Making Waves Swim School?

 Q: Are practice sessions available?

-A: Unfortunately due to insurance regulations and space restrictions, we do not offer practice sessions at any of our locations.
+A: Due to insurance regulations and space restrictions, we do not offer practice sessions at any of our locations.
 For the same reason, participants must exit the water as soon as their lesson is completed.

 Q: How many kids are there in a class?